Accessibility

 Check to make sure you don’t have a pop-up blocker turned on.
 If you do, whitelist QuaverEd.com and refresh the site.

-Yes!
-Time-based media (TBM) alternatives are available for all lyric screens.
+Time-based media (TBM) alternatives are available for lyric screens.
 Time-based media alternatives are similar to audio descriptions, but they are text-based, more detailed, and include timestamps.
 All TBM alternatives can be found in the Teacher Notes of each lesson screen.